PistonDevelopers/dyon-tutorial/src/manual-interface.md

 ### 4D vectors

-`Runtime::var_vec4`
+The `Runtime::var_vec4` function converts to a `vec4` convertible type:

 ```rust
 let color: [f32; 4] = try!(rt.var_vec4(&it[1]));
 ```

-### Using the Piston-Current crate
+### Piston-Current

 Dyon keeps no track of variables in the Rust environment.
-You can use the [Piston-Current](https://github.com/pistondevelopers/current) crate to read from or change such variables.
+You can use the [Piston-Current](https://github.com/pistondevelopers/current) crate to read from or change such variables by type.

 ```rust
 pub fn render(rt: &mut Runtime) -> Result<(), String> {